How to Make a Smoke Bomb Pumpkin - Halloween, Smoke Bombs and Pumpkins Trend

 Red smoke can help enrich the romance in a photo of a couple, but it can also be used effectively to add elements of chaos or turmoil to your imagery.
 Yellow smoke feels fun and festive.

 Please note that the smoke from a bomb can potentially stain your clothes.
 If you’re using a rental costume, or don’t want to risk a stain, we recommend standing at least 3 feet away while it’s smoking.

-n addition to a costume, wearing a mask or makeup will further enhance your Halloween smoke bomb photos.
+In addition to a costume, wearing a mask or makeup will further enhance your Halloween smoke bomb photos.
 Masks and makeup can contribute to the otherworldliness of your photos, ultimately making them more compelling.
 You can also follow the pumpkin smoke bombs trend, which is one of our favorites!

 Catrina or Sugar Skull makeup is a tradition associated with the celebration of the Mexican holiday, Día de Muertos (Día de los Muertos or “Day of the Dead” outside of Mexico).
 Día de Muertos is about celebrating our loved ones who have passed away, and the Catrina makeup and costume embodies this theme.

 While Día de Muertos is sometimes erroneously called ‘Mexican Halloween’, the holiday is a separate tradition, more closely related to the Catholic holiday, All Souls Day.
 Even so, Catrina makeup and costumes are popular in the US during Halloween festivities.

 A Día de Muertos themed photoshoot can be healing, festive, and spiritual.
 Smoke bombs, when used appropriately and tastefully, can help create beautiful and ethereal imagery that keep with the spirit of the holiday.
 Non-Mexicans should research the customs and history of Día de Muertos before donning a Catrina costume or makeup to ensure they are respectful of the tradition.